ned14/status-code/Readme.md

 copyable types may be legally copied by `memcpy()`, type erased status codes work exactly as normal, except that publicly it does not advertise its type.

+8. `std::system_category` assumes that there is only one "system" error coding, something mostly true on POSIX, but not elsewhere.
+This library defines `system_code` to a type erased status code sufficiently large enough to carry any of the system error codings on the current platform.
+This allows code to construct the precise error code for the system failure in question, and return it type erased from the function.
+Depending on the system call which failed, a function may therefore return any one of many system code domains.